pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 Below you will find the steps that you need to follow to submit a package to pyOpenSci for peer review.

-Before you begin this process, [please be sure to read the review process guidelines](../open-source-software-peer-review/policies-guidelines).
+Before you begin this process, [please be sure to read the review process guidelines](../about-peer-review/policies-guidelines).

-## 1. Does your package have a 2-year maintenance plan?
+## 1. Do you plan to continue to maintain your package?
 One of the goals of pyOpenSci is to maintain a curated list of community-approved, maintained and vetted tools that support open science workflows.

-As such we prefer to review packages that will be useful to the community and maintained over time.
-While we understand that burnout is real, and you may move on in the future to other projects, we ask that you commit to maintaining your package for at least 2 years.
+As such we review packages that will be useful to the community and maintained over time.
+While we understand that burnout is real, and you may move on in the future to other projects, we ask that you commit to maintaining your package for at least 1-2 years.

+If that maintenance commitment is too much, you might consider submitting your package to another Journal.

 If you need to step from maintaining your package, please let us know in advance.
 We will try to help you either.